shalinitelkarm-arch/Li-fi-communication-system-/README.md

-LiFi (Light Fidelity) is a wireless communication technology that uses visible light to transmit data.
-In this project, a mobile torch acts as the transmitter and an LDR module acts as the receiver.
-Arduino UNO processes the received signals and displays the transmitted data on an LCD.
-The project demonstrates secure and fast data transmission using light.
-Li-fi-communication-system-
+LiFi (Light Fidelity) is a wireless communication system that uses visible light to transmit data.
+The project demonstrates data transmission using a mobile torch as the transmitter and an LDR as the receiver.
+Components Used: Arduino UNO, mobile torch, LDR module, LCD display, resistor, breadboard and jumper wires.
+Working: The torch produces light signals carrying data.
+The LDR detects these signals and sends them to Arduino UNO, which processes the data and displays the output on the LCD.
+Applications: Indoor communication, smart lighting, hospitals, offices, educational institutions and secure data transmission.